adamralph/adamralph.github.com/_posts/2012-07-09-breaking-changes-in-xbehave-net-0-11-0.md

 Fortunately it was possible to deprecate, rather than remove, overload 4 since it is differentiated from the other overloads by an extra parameter and, therefore, does not suffer from the same problems as overloads 2 and 3 described in The Really Tricky Part.

-1Michael Feathers (2004).
+*Michael Feathers (2004).
 Working Effectively with Legacy Code.
 USA: Prentice Hall PTR. p5.